carlobrok/Kamel/README.md

 ### Install program

-First make sure that the required libraries are installed ([see below](#required-librarys)).
+Make sure that the required libraries are installed ([see above](#required-librarys)).
 With `./install-pi.sh` the program is built and installed as a service.
 The start-stop-daemon starts the program automatically when booting.

 To start / stop the program manually use `systemctl kamel <start/stop/restart>`.